lumina-gov/laws/in_force/acts/economy.md

 ##### Paragraph 8: Ministry of Remuneration
 There shall exist a Ministry of Remuneration, an independent subministry of the Ministry of the Economy, which shall serve as the independent council that shall decide government employee salaries and assist in efficient allocation of employees and resources for government funds.

+##### Paragraph 9: Ministry of Planning
+There shall exist a Ministry of Planning, a subministry of the Ministry of the Economy, which shall serve as the independent council that shall create, implement, and coordinate Economic and Settlement Plans for Lumina, divided into 1 year and 5 year periods.
+They shall coordinate and make recommendations to the Ministry of the Economy and Assembly for funds for State-Owned Enterprises and Ministries and make recommendations to cooperative and private enterprises to fit within the Economic and Settlement Plans.

 #### Segment 2: Purpose
 The purpose of the Ministry of the Economy is to
 - Finance the people, businesses, organisations, and government of Lumina